melchor629/node-chromecaster-lib/README.md

 Installation
 ----------------
-This library currently only works on OS X, and in a (_nearly, I expect_) future will support Linux.
+This library currently only works on OS X and Linux.
 ```
 $ npm install chromecaster-lib
 ```

+**Linux Users**: You must install *libpulse-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.

 Example
 ------------